wandersick/aerozoom/Readme.txt

      - Customize mouse hotkeys to achieve keyboard-less presentation

-     - A handy list of ZoomIt keyboard shortcuts
+     - A handy list of ZoomIt keyboard shortcuts at hand.

      - Elastic Zoom, live or still.
 (See following)

-     [ Elastic Zoom - requires Windows 7 Magnifier or ZoomIt ]
+     [ Elastic Zoom - enhances Windows 7 Magnifier or ZoomIt ]

   #  Automatically zoom in and out by holding and releasing same hotkey

-     - Elastic Zoom allows us to zoom in then zoom out just by holding and releasing the same hotkey [Ctrl]+[Caps Lock], simplifying the zoom procedure.
-(Replace with [Shift] for still zoom.)
+     - Elastic Zoom allows zooming in and out just by holding and releasing the same hotkey [Ctrl]+[Caps Lock], simplifying the whole zoom procedure.

      [ More Features from v3 ]

   #  Custom Hotkeys -- 30+ mouse-utilizing hotkeys and functions

-     - Functions: All AZ tools, speak, google, eject, turn off LCD...

-     - Location: Tool > Preferences > Custom Hotkeys

-  #  Support for Windows 7 limited accounts with UAC, Vista & XP
+  #  Support for Win 7 limited accounts, partially with UAC, Vista & XP

   #  Configuration import and export (auto-backup on exit)